infracost/infracost-azure-devops/examples/thresholds/README.md

         # condition: lt(1, variables.percentChange) # Only comment if cost increased by more than 1%
         # condition: lt(100, variables.absoluteCostChange) # Only comment if cost changed by more than plus or minus $100
         # condition: lt(100, variables.costChange) # Only comment if cost increased by more than $100
-        inputs:
-          githubToken: $(githubToken)
-          path: /tmp/infracost.json
-          behavior: update # Create a single comment and update it.
-See https://github.com/infracost/infracost-azure-devops#infracostcomment for other options
 ```
 [//]: <> (END EXAMPLE)